Build Your First Chrome Extension: Step by Step

 - permissions —

-storagelets us save data;activeTabgives access to the current tab when the user clicks our extension;tabslets us query tab information. - action — Defines the popup that appears when clicking the extension icon in the toolbar.
+storagelets us save data;activeTabgives access to the current tab when the user clicks our extension;tabslets us query tab information. - action — Defines the popup that appears when you click the extension icon in the toolbar.

-- background.service_worker — Replaces the old background pages.
-Service workers are event-driven and do not persist in memory, which makes them more efficient but also trickier to work with.
+- background.service_worker — Replaces the old background pages from V2.
+Service workers are event-driven and don't persist in memory, which makes them more efficient but also trickier to work with.

 - content_scripts — JavaScript that runs directly inside webpages.
-This is how we interact with page content.
+How we interact with page content.

 Building the Popup UI

 The popup is what users see when they click your extension icon.
-It is a regular HTML page, but with some constraints: it lives in a small window (max 800x600 pixels by default) and has its own isolated DOM.
+It's a regular HTML page with some constraints: it lives in a small window (max 800x600 pixels by default) and has its own isolated DOM.

 popup.html